Sebatina/Celiac_Disease_Machine_Learning/README.md

 ## Contributions
 If you find ways to enhance or optimize the machine learning models, your contributions are welcome!
 Feel free to open issues or submit pull requests.

-Thank you for contributing to advancing celiac disease research through machine learning!